Dance Competition

 Special Awards:

-The following special awards are available for the 2023 Hamilton Eisteddfod Dance Competition.
+The following special awards are available for the 2026 Hamilton Eisteddfod Dance Competition.
+Conditions apply.

 Australian Ballet Summer School Scholarship: 12 Years and Under

-Donated by Angela Magill and Hamilton Dance Company
+Sponsored by Angela Magill and The Hamilton Eisteddfod

 Stagelit Studios Encouragement Award: Junior